The Day After Tomorrow: Plot

-Jack Hall, a paleoclimatologist, along with his colleagues Frank and Jason drill for ice-core samples in the Larsen Ice Shelf for the NOAA, moments before the ice shelf splits away.
+Jack Hall, a paleoclimatologist for the NOAA, drills for ice-core samples in the Larsen Ice Shelf with his colleagues Frank and Jason.
+A large portion of the ice shelf splits away, but they manage to escape.

-At a UN conference in New Delhi, Jack discusses his research showing that climate change could cause an impending ice age, but US Vice President Raymond Becker dismisses his findings.
-Professor Terry Rapson, an oceanographer of the Hedland Centre in Scotland, believes Jack and befriends him over his views of an inevitable climate shift.
+At a United Nations conference on global warming in New Delhi, Jack shares his theory that climate change could lead to a new ice age through the disruption of the North Atlantic Current.
+United States vice president Raymond Becker is dismissive of Jack's research, but Professor Terry Rapson, a Scottish oceanographer, befriends him over their shared concerns.

 Tokyo is struck by a giant hailstorm, and astronauts from the International Space Station spot three gigantic superstorms above Canada, Europe, and Siberia.
-Rapson's team in Scotland begins noticing severe temperature drops from multiple buoys in the North Atlantic, realizing Jack's theories were correct, with the climate shift happening too quickly.
+Rapson's team notice severe temperature drops from multiple buoys in the North Atlantic, providing evidence for Jack's theory and that a climate shift may already be occurring.
 Remnants of a hurricane spawn a destructive tornado outbreak over the L.A.
 Basin.
-Three helicopters sent to rescue the British royal family from Balmoral Castle crash in Scotland after they flew into a superstorm's eye.
+Three helicopters sent to rescue the British royal family from Balmoral Castle crash in Scotland after they fly through the eye of the European superstorm.

-Jack and Rapson's teams, along with NASA meteorologist Janet Tokada, built a forecast model based on Jack's research, discovering that the impact of climate change would happen in 6–8 weeks (later discovered as being 7–10 days).
-Rapson notifies Jack that siphoned air from the upper troposphere flash freezes anything caught in the eyes of the cyclones with temperatures below -150 F, which caused the helicopter crash by freezing the fuel on board.
+Jack and Rapson's teams build a forecast model that predicts that the climate shift will occur in 6–8 weeks (later revised to 7–10 days).
+Rapson shares with Jack that siphoned air from the upper troposphere will flash freeze anything caught in the eye of a cyclone with temperatures below -150 F, which caused the royal family helicopter crashes by freezing the fuel on board.

-In New York City, Jack's son Sam, along with his friends Brian and Laura, participates in an academic decathlon, where they make a new friend, JD.
-The North American superstorm creates strong winds and rain that flood Manhattan with knee-deep water.
+In New York City, Jack's son Sam, along with his friends Brian and Laura, participate in an academic decathlon, where they befriend JD.
+The North American superstorm creates strong winds and rain that flood Manhattan.
 All transportation halts, stranding the city's population.
-While helping to rescue two French-speaking tourists in distress from a cab with a police officer, Laura cuts her leg.
+While helping to rescue two French-speaking tourists, Laura cuts her leg.
 A massive storm surge inundates the city, forcing Sam's group to seek shelter at the New York Public Library.
 Sam contacts Jack and his mother Lucy, a pediatrician, through a working payphone.
 Jack warns Sam of the impending superstorm, urges him to stay inside and warm, promising to rescue him.
 Rapson and his team succumb to the European storm.
 Lucy remains in her hospital, caring for bedridden patients, where the authorities eventually rescue them.